-- (i) Actively support charitable and other non-profitable organisation initiatives; - (ii) Ensure that the charity or non-profit organisation is appropriate and obtain the approval of the Chief Executive in advance of a charitable donation of any value, clearly stating which part of the Wates Group wishes to fund this donation and why it wants to support the particular charity or non-profit organisation; - (iii) Assess any potential conflict of interest before committing to a charitable cause.
+- (i) Actively support charitable and other non-profitable organisation initiatives; - (ii) Ensure that the charity or non-profit organisation is appropriate and obtain the approval of a member of the Executive Committee, the Legal Director and the Chief Executive in advance of a charitable donation of any value, clearly stating which part of the Wates Group wishes to fund this donation and why it wants to support the particular charity or non-profit organisation; - (iii) Assess any potential conflict of interest before committing to a charitable cause.
 See section 8 'Conflict of Interest'; - (iv) Apply to Wates Giving in respect of any charity or non-profit organisation that it would be appropriate for the Wates family to support.
 Further details on Wates Giving may be found on their website www.watesgiving.org. - (v) Ensure that we never offer or make any charitable contribution as an incentive or reward for obtaining or retaining business or for any other improper purpose.